'Like a bomb went off': Irma survivors describe horror in Caribbean

 Alfred said many on the island were afraid that the Caribbean region would be forgotten when it most desperately needed resources and federal assistance simply "because the storm has moved on."

-But President Emmanuel Macron of France, which governs several of the islands in the Caribbean, promised that no one would be forgotten.
+But President Emmanuel Macron of France, which governs several of the islands in the Caribbean, promised that wouldn't be the case.

 Macron arrived on St. Martin on Tuesday afternoon, touring streets littered with debris, surveying destroyed buildings and promising residents a quick recovery, The Associated Press reported.

-Earlier, Macron and three of his Cabinet ministers stopped on Guadeloupe, where he called Irma "a natural catastrophe not seen in the region since 1931," when would now be classified as a Category 4 hurricane killed at least 2,500 people on the island of Belize.
+Earlier, Macron and three of his Cabinet ministers stopped on Guadeloupe, where he called Irma "a natural catastrophe not seen in the region since 1931," when what would now be classified as a Category 4 hurricane killed at least 2,500 people in Belize.

-"This is unseen, and we cannot compare it to another known weather event in the last decades," Macron said in Guadeloupe, asserting that France had mobilized "one of the biggest air bridges [of relief] since the Second World War."
+"This is unseen, and we cannot compare it to another known weather event in the last decades," Macron said, asserting that France had mobilized "one of the biggest air bridges [of relief] since the Second World War."

-At least 53 people across the Caribbean and the Southeastern United States were killed by Irma, which at its peak was a Category 5 hurricane, the strongest there is.
-The storm wreaked havoc across Barbuda, St. Maarten/St. Martin, the U.S. and British Virgin Islands, Puerto Rico and Cuba before turning its eye on Florida.

-Kelly Quinn, a boat captain who lived on Great Cruz Bay in St. John, said she and her husband braved 15-foot waves from the storm 160 miles out at sea, away from the storm's path, rather than risk a direct hit on their vessel.
+Of the three main U.S. Virgin Islands, St. John was hit hardest.
+Kelly Quinn, a boat captain who lived on Great Cruz Bay in St. John, said she and her husband braved 15-foot waves from the storm 160 miles out at sea, away from Irma's path, rather than risk a direct hit on their vessel.

 When they returned, they found St. John in an "apocalyptic state," said Quinn, 44.

-Note: CORRECTION (Sept.
-13, 2017, 9:00 a.m.): An earlier version of this article incorrectly described Belize.
-It is a coastal country in Central America, not an island.